carranza-pinedo/carranza-pinedo.github.io/index.md

 I am a postdoctoral researcher at the University of Münster, where I am member of the collaborative project "[The role of individual internal states in niche choice, niche construction, and behavioural niche conformance](https://www.uni-bielefeld.de/fakultaeten/biologie/forschung/verbuende/sfb_nc3/projects/d01ph2#comp_00005c3e9e38_00000000a7_0131)" led by Ulrich Krohs.

-My research interests lie at the intersection of the philosophy of language, emotions, and biology.

 I completed my Ph.D. at the University of Milan and the École Normale Supérieure in 2022, under the supervision of Elisa Paganini and Márta Abrusán.
 You can find my CV [here](https://www.dropbox.com/scl/fi/ie9mklay8twf73crmowjz/cvitae_english.pdf?rlkey=x472iuqrz8drp6kuebb1rojjz&dl=0) and my dissertation [here](https://air.unimi.it/handle/2434/933926).

+My research explores topics related to animal minds, focusing on topics like:

++ the role of animals' sensation of control in animal behavior research and welfare.
++ the compatibility of sentience's multidimensional structure with inter-species welfare comparisons.
++ the relationship between niche construction processes and animal goal-directed decision-making.

+Additionally, I work on foundational issues about emotions, such as the problem of recalcitrant emotions, and on emotion's expression, e.g., through derogatory language.

 ## Output